 Origin and History

 The Nipissing people are an Algonquian-speaking group of Native Americans.
 They initially inhabited a territory around Lake Nipissing at the crossroad between two watersheds: the French River, flowing in the Georgian Bay of Lake Huron; and the Mattawa River, flowing in the Ottawa River.
 They also controlled the portage between these two watersheds.
-Due to this strategic location, the Nipissing were involved in trade between various Native American peoples and, later, between the Wyandot People of Lake Huron and the French colonies of the Saint-Laurent Valley.
+Due to this strategic location, the Nipissing were involved in trade between various Native American peoples.

 Role during the War